EverFJ/EverFJ/README.md

-### Welcome to my Github profile 👋
+### Hi there 👋

-FULLSTACK JS WEB DEVELOPER
+My name is François Janson, and I'm a FULLSTACK JS WEB DEVELOPER.
+I'm also interested in Linux, bash scripting, server administration, and open source software in general.

 ### ⚡ Technologies
 - Back :